rlue/xferase/JOURNAL.md

 ### A Very Big Bug

-STATUS: Pending
+STATUS: Redacted

+It appears the following entry was completely incorrect.
+(Reproduce and verify your claims before committing them to writing next time!)

-If you so much as EDIT an image on one machine, syncthing will handle it by replacing the file on synced remotes.
-Xferase will see the disappearance of that file, which will trigger the deletion of the corresponding image in the alternate library, which will then trigger the re-deletion of the newly edited image in the original library.
+> ~~If you so much as EDIT an image on one machine, syncthing will handle it by

-What to do?
+> replacing the file on synced remotes.
+Xferase will see the disappearance of
+> that file, which will trigger the deletion of the corresponding image in the
+> alternate library, which will then trigger the re-deletion of the newly edited
+> image in the original library.~~
+>
+> ~~What to do?~~

 2021/12/07
 ----------

+Status: Done

 So now I want to get rid of the staging directory.
 My primary insight here is to import to both libraries _simultaneously_ using threads.
 This is tricky